bacalhau-project/examples/multi-cloud/README.md

-# Multi-Region Bacalhau Nodes with Tailscale
+# Deploying Multi-Cloud Bacalhau Nodes with Tailscale

 ## Overview
-In this example we will deploy bacalhau to AWS and GCP and run jobs accross clouds simultaneously
+In this guide, we will deploy Bacalhau nodes on both AWS and GCP, and demonstrate how to run jobs across multiple clouds simultaneously.

 Create a tailscale account.
 Add a tag to your tailscale account - https://login.tailscale.com/admin/acls